PRME Working Group on Sustainability Mindset

 - Virtual support and collaboration

-- Cross-fertilization connecting members with similar areas of research
+- Cross-fertilization connecting with members with similar areas of research

 Resources and Guidance Materials

-When asked for the definition of mental health and fulfillment, Sigmund Freud had two words: lieben und arbeiten, love and work.
 This book explore how 16 business leaders brought together their compassion, their caring for others and the world, with their work.
+It presents the research which was the foundation for developing the concept of a Sustainability Mindset.

-This book will explore the ways in which teaching methods need to evolve in order to develop a new generation of business leaders who connect profits with purpose, who see in social entrepreneurship and innovation the key opportunity for addressing our planetary challenges?
+This book explores the ways in which teaching methods need to evolve in order to develop a new generation of business leaders who connect profits with purpose, who see in social entrepreneurship and innovation the key opportunity for addressing our planetary challenges.
 The answer lies in the contents we select to teach, in the values we invite to explore and develop, and in the methods we use.

 During the last decade, the sustainability position in multinational corporations has grown in influence.
 Much literature has explored how corporations can play an important role in solving the environmental challenges facing the planet.
 However, until now, there has been little research on sustainability leadership at the individual level.
 In this book, Schein explores the deeper psychological motivations of sustainability leaders.
 He shows how these motivations relate to overall effectiveness and capacity to lead transformational change and he explores the ways in which the complexity of sustainability is driving new approaches to leadership.